-As of April 30, August 31, 2015, the total market value (cash-basis) of all Metropolitan funds was \$1.481.02 billion, including bond reserves of \$84.174.9 million.
+As of October 31, 2015, the total market value (cash-basis) of all Metropolitan funds was \$1.05 billion, including bond reserves of \$75.3 million.
 The market value of Metropolitan's investment portfolio is subject to market fluctuation and volatility and general economic conditions.
-In fiscal year 2013-14,2014-15, Metropolitan's earnings on investments, including adjustments for gains and losses and premiums and discounts, including construction account and trust fund earnings, on a cash basis (unaudited) were \$21.4 million.
+In fiscal year 2014-15, Metropolitan's earnings on investments, including adjustments for gains and losses and premiums and discounts, including construction account and trust fund earnings, on a cash basis (unaudited) were \$21.4 million.
 In fiscal year 2013-14, Metropolitan's earnings on investments, on a cash basis (unaudited) were \$15.7 million.
 In fiscal year 2012-13, Metropolitan's earnings on investments, on a cash basis (unaudited) were \$9.4 million.
-In fiscal year 2011-12, Metropolitan's earnings on investments, on a cash basis (unaudited) were \$13.9 million.
-Over the three years ended April 30, August 31, 2015, the market value of the month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) averaged approximately \$1.161.195 billion.
-The minimum month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) during such period was approximately \$829.5914.4 million on July-31,October 12, 2012.
-See Footnote 3 to Metropolitan's audited financial statements in Appendix B for additional information on the investment portfolio.
+Over the three years ended October 31, 2015, the market value of the month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) averaged approximately \$1.198 billion.
+The minimum month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) averaged approximately \$1.198 billion.
+The minimum month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) averaged approximately \$1.198 billion.

 Metropolitan's regulations require that (1) the Treasurer provide an annual Statement of Investment Policy for approval by Metropolitan's Board, (2) the Treasurer provide a monthly investment report to the Board and the General Manager showing by fund the description, maturity date, yield, par, cost and current market value of each security, and (3) the General Counsel review as to eligibility the securities invested in by the Treasurer for that month and report his or her determinations to the Board.
-The Board approved the Statement of Investment Policy for fiscal year 20142015-1516 on June 10, 2014.9, 2015.
+The Board approved the Statement of Investment Policy for fiscal year 2015-16 on June 9, 2015.

 Subject to the provisions of Metropolitan's water revenue or general obligation bond resolutions, obligations purchased by the investment of bond proceeds in the various funds and accounts established pursuant to a bond resolution are deemed at all times to be a part of such funds and accounts and any income realized from investment of amounts on deposit in any fund or account therein will be credited to such fund or account.
-The Treasurer is required to sell or present for redemption any investments whenever it may be necessary to do so in order to provide moneys to meet required payments or transfers from such funds, any such investments constituting a part of such funds and accounts will be valued at the then estimated or appraised market value of such investments.
+The Treasurer is required to sell or present for redemption any investments whenever it may be necessary to do so in order to provide moneys to meet required payments or transfers from such funds and accounts.
+For the purpose of determining at any given time the balance in any such funds, any such investments constituting a part of such funds and accounts will be valued at the then estimated or appraised market value of such investments.